 Thus, it is recommended to undertake, as a first step, a strategic options analysis, typically carried out at pre-feasibility stage and which may require multiple criteria analysis (see box).
 The approach for option selection should be as follows:

-- establish a list of alternative strategies to achieve the intended objectives; - screen the identified list against some qualitative criteria, e.g. multi-criteria analysis based on a
+- establish a list of alternative strategies to achieve the intended objectives; - screen the identified list against some qualitative criteria, e.g. multi-criteria analysis based on a set of scores, and identify the most suitable strategy.

 STRATEGIC OPTIONS: EXAMPLES